siusoon/The-Spinning-Wheel-of-Life/README.md

 3/ block youtube ad > update Epiphany > disable ad (preference)

+4/ never accept cookies: Open Web ▸ Preferences ▸ Privacy.

-4/ go to the playlist
+5/ go to the playlist

 * additional configuration might be required for "delaytime", "frameRate" and "alpha", because the program behaves differently with a different machine and site.